auipga/bootstrap-xxs/README.md

 ### Testing
 There is a small (and ugly) script, which provides the browser width, calculated difference to the next breakpoints and recognised size by CSS.
 It requires jQuery (tested only with v1.11.1).
 Include [bsdebug.js](https://github.com/auipga/bootstrap-xxs/blob/master/bsdebug.js) in your project (after jQuery), reload.<br>
-Now resize your browser and watch the overlay.
+Now resize your browser and watch the overlay.<br>
 ![](https://raw.githubusercontent.com/auipga/bootstrap-xxs/master/doc_images/bsdebug_1.png)<br>
 ![](https://raw.githubusercontent.com/auipga/bootstrap-xxs/master/doc_images/bsdebug_2.png)